 Get exclusive member benefits & effect social change.
 Join Today

 Painful urination is very common.
-The pain, burning, or stinging can indicate a number of medical conditions.
+Pain, burning, or stinging can indicate a number of medical conditions.

 Painful urination is a common sign of a urinary tract infection (UTI).
-UTIs can be caused by bacterial infection or inflammation of the urinary tract.
+A UTI can be the result of a bacterial infection.
+It can also be due to inflammation of the urinary tract.

-Your urinary tract is made up of the urethra, bladder, ureters, and kidneys.
+The urethra, bladder, ureters, and kidneys make up your urinary tract.
 The ureters are tubes that carry urine from the kidneys to the bladder.
 Inflammation in any of these organs can cause pain during urination.

 Other medical conditions can cause painful urination in men and women.

-In men, prostatitis—or the inflammation of the prostate gland—is a primary cause of urinary burning, stinging, and discomfort.
+Men may experience painful urination due to prostatitis.
+This condition is the inflammation of the prostate gland.
+It’s a primary cause of urinary burning, stinging, and discomfort.

-You may also experience pain when urinating if you have a sexually transmitted infection, such as genital herpes, gonorrhea, or chlamydia.
-It’s important to get screened for these infections if you are experiencing pain and have participated in risky sexual activities, such as having sex without a condom or with multiple partners.
+You may also experience pain when urinating if you have a sexually transmitted infection (STI).
+Some STIs that may cause painful urination include genital herpes, gonorrhea, and chlamydia.
+It’s important to be screened for these infections, especially because they don't always have symptoms.
+Certain sexual practices will put you at a higher risk for STIs, such as having sex without a condom, or sex with multiple partners.
+Anyone who is sexually active should get tested for STIs.

 Another cause of painful urination is cystitis, or the inflammation of the bladder’s lining.
-Interstitial cystitis (IC)—also known as painful bladder syndrome—is the most common type of cystitis.
+Interstitial cystitis (IC) is also known as painful bladder syndrome.
+It’s the most common type of cystitis.

 Symptoms of IC include pain and tenderness in the bladder and pelvic region.
-According to the National Kidney and Urologic Disease Information Clearinghouse, doctors do not know what causes IC (NKUDIC).
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), doctors don’t know what causes IC.

 In some cases, radiation therapy can cause bladder and urinary pain.
 This condition is known as radiation cystitis.